Search

 2. Tennis Shoe Trail

 You’re going to want to change your shoes for this one.
-This is a perfect 30-minute walk.
-Definitely do a progressive warm-up.
+This is a perfect 30-minute walk, and definitely do a progressive warm-up.
 I like to intentionally increase my speed every minute for five to ten minutes.
 That will ensure that, in addition to your muscles, your ankles, knees, and hips are all ready for more.

 Energy systems you’ll work: aerobic and glycolysis